Verbal statement analysis of Brett Kavanaugh and Mark Judge denials of Ford allegations

 - His denials focus on denying “sexual assault”, instead of denying specific allegations.
 His denials and defenses in general are vague and not specific.

 I wanted to write this up mainly because I’ve seen some people who seem to think (or claim to think) Kavanaugh’s statements on this subject were good and believable and straightforward.
-While there may be legal reasons for Kavanaugh to be very careful and err on the side of being ambiguous, it’s very clear to me his denials are not strong or straightforward.
+While there may be legal reasons for Kavanaugh to be very careful and err on the side of being ambiguous, one thing is clear: his denials are not strong or straightforward.